Redditor Plans On Keeping Her Ex's Dog Because Their Current "Joint Custody" Arrangement Is Stopping Her From Moving On

 In this case, discussing the logistics of pet care openly could have helped both individuals feel heard and respected, potentially easing tensions during a difficult transition.

-OP made it clear that she is planning on cutting ties with her ex but that could mean separating the dogs which is not the best idea for a bonded pair.
-OP's ex is being selfish if he insists on taking the dog despite knowing he has a better life with OP.
+OP made it clear that she is planning on cutting ties with her ex, but that could mean separating the dogs, which is not the best idea for a bonded pair.
+OP's ex is being selfish if he insists on taking the dog despite knowing it has a better life with OP.

 From the looks of it, OP's ex will not take this news well.
 They can't even have an adult conversation without it resulting in a massive fight.